 Bottlenecks in the logistic process flow

-Looking at this simplified process flow within a distribution centre we have identified 3 steps that can be improved, potentially reaching as high as doubled productivity, depending on the site’s individual challenges.
+Looking at this simplified process flow within a distribution centre we have identified 3 steps that can be improved, potentially reaching as high as doubled productivity, depending on the site’s unique challenges of course.

 - Truck or container loading & unloading